MicrosoftDocs/learn/learn-pr/databricks/understand-the-sql-dw-connector-with-azure-databricks/includes/7-load-data-using-polybase.md

 ## Create the external table

 External tables refer to data from an external data source.
-Data isn't stored in SQL Data Warehouse.
+Data isn't stored in Azure Synapse Analytics.

-1. Clear the query window and run these statements to define an external table:
+1. Clear the query window, and run these statements to define an external table.

     ```sql
     CREATE EXTERNAL TABLE [asb].[Transaction]